 - Baked chicken breast, Instant Pot chicken breast, or oven baked chicken thighs.

 - Instant Pot pork chops or pork carnitas.

 - Lemon butter baked cod or other white fish.

 - With veggie sides like sauteed zucchini or Brussel sprouts with bacon, or broiled asparagus.

-- Alongside a leafy green salad like an arugula salad or lemon kale salad.
+- Alongside a leafy green salad like lemon kale salad.